pokon548/BookmarkArchives/README.md

 ## What is this?

-Archive Bookmarks is a browser extension that automatically archive your newly bookmarked website.
+Bookmark Archives is a browser extension that automatically archive your newly bookmarked website.
 Even the origin is down, you may easily find the archived version of your bookmark.

 ## Supported Engines